SIE practice questionmediumQualified Dividends

 Why D — The stock must be held for more than 60 days during the 121-day period around the ex-dividend date

-For a dividend to be qualified (and taxed at the lower long-term capital gains rate), the shareholder must hold the stock for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date.
-The amount of the dividend (B) is irrelevant.
-Tax-advantaged accounts (C) have their own rules.
-The company's listing duration (D) is not a requirement, though the company must generally be a U.S. corporation or qualified foreign corporation.
+For a dividend to be qualified and taxed at the lower long-term capital gains rate, the shareholder must hold the stock for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date.
+The amount of the dividend is irrelevant.
+Tax-advantaged accounts have their own rules, and the company's listing duration is not the holding-period requirement.

 Turn it into reps